ReCreaZZZ/recreazzz-site/_pages/collaborate-en.md

 ourSpaceSubTitle3: "Hardwork"
 ourSpaceSubPhrase3: "Various machines for wood and metal processing are available."

-callEmail: "For any questions please mail us:"
+callEmail: "For any questions please send an email:"

 ---